lag2993/Module-3-Challenge/README.md

 N/A

 ## Usage
   Password Generator website, user has to click generate password button then respond to the following prompt and confirms to tailor password criteria.
-Then password should be generated above the generate button.
+Then password should be generated in the text box above the generate button.
 ## Credits

   N/A